‘RHOBH’ Star Denise Richards Reveals She Was Bullied

 “There was pressure to look a certain way and have a certain body.
 Everyone felt it,” she said.

-Richards seemed to let the drama roll right off her back during much of her season on the show, and she says thats in part because she thrives on the unknown.
-Still, she ays that she was nervous before joining the show because she worried that people wouldn’t like her.
+Richards seemed to let the drama roll right off her back during much of her season on the show, and she said that’s in part because she thrives on the unknown.
+Still, she said that she was nervous before joining the show because she worried that people wouldn’t like her.
 She felt like her style was too laid back and she didn’t dress the way that many housewives do.

 Fortunately, fans loved her, but she’s no stranger to the critics.
-She says “there has always been bullying” in her life.
+She said”there has always been bullying” in her life.

-She says things are even worse for kids today because there is social media to add an extra layer of pressure to the situation.
+She said things are even worse for kids today because there is social media to add an extra layer of pressure to the situation.
 On top of that, one bad moment can spread rapidly.

 “That’s because there are cell phones where people can be cruel, or worse, record something private and share it.
 Then people join in,” she added.